August 13, 2018

 When grilling on a charcoal grill, oftentimes people get the impression that you should squirt a lot of lighter fluid to get the fire going faster.
 After all, when you do this, the grill will erupt in a mushroom cloud of fire.
 Who wouldn’t want to do this?!
 The reality is that people who do this are making grilling mistakes.
 Lighter fluid will have a significant impact on how your food tastes.
 You may get a hint of gasoline on your food and no one wants that.

 Instead, you should consider using a charcoal chimney.
 A charcoal chimney will take a little bit longer to light – you’ll need 20-30 minutes before the charcoal is white and ashy.
 But, this method will not affect the taste of your food.
+For a more extensive resource, check out this guide to using a charcoal grill.

 Pushing Your Burgers Down with a Spatula